-With its reputation for gloomy horizons and relentless drizzle, it’s easy to see why London might be boycotted during the winter season, but Londoner’s know that the most atmospheric time to discover the capital is by braving the cold.
+With its reputation for gloomy horizons and relentless drizzle, it’s easy to see why London during winter might be boycotted, but Londoners know that the most atmospheric time to discover the capital is by braving the cold.

 With Christmas lurking around the corner, London wastes no time in brightening up its streets with colorful illuminations and erecting the enormous Trafalgar Square Christmas tree (a post-WWII gift from Norway), lending the city a festive glow from November until the New Year.
 With daylight fading fast, the lights provide a glittering backdrop to late night shopping expeditions, as the designer stores of Oxford Street and Knightsbridge (home to famed department store, Harrods) offer up spectacularly opulent window displays and the smell of roasting chestnuts spills out from street side food stalls.